"I'm Not Happy In My Relationship": How To Improve Your Mental Health In An Unhappy Relationship

 Many relationships experience ebbs and flows in the level of enjoyment or happiness felt.
-If you find yourself thinking that you're not happy in your current relationship, this can perfectly normal and does not always indicate that something serious is wrong.
-Knowing the reasoning behind a rough patch can help you take action to increase satisfaction with your partner and move forward in your relationship.
+If you find yourself feeling like you're not happy in your current relationship, this can be perfectly normal and does not always indicate that something is wrong.
+Knowing the reasoning behind a rough patch can help you take action to move forward in your relationship.

 It is okay to not be happy in your relationship

 When you’re in an unhappy relationship, you might feel stuck.
-You may not want to leave your current partner but feel your expectations aren't being met.
-Maybe your partner is not putting in as much effort as they used to; perhaps they are giving you less affection or support than you need.
-In any case, if you’re thinking, “I’m not happy in my relationship,” know that you can make a choice to improve your situation.
+You may not want to leave your relationship but feel your expectations aren't being met.
+Maybe your partner is not putting in as much effort as they used to; perhaps they are giving you less support than you need.
+In any case, if you’re thinking, “I’m not happy in my relationship”, know that you can make a choice to improve your situation.
 It could feel easier to break up with your partner rather than try to fix what’s happening.
 However, if you want to try to increase joy and satisfaction in your partnership, there are a few steps you can take that may help:

-Not all unhappy relationships need to end.
-If you and your partner are willing to put in the work, perhaps with the help of a couples counselor, then you could return to having a good and happy relationship.
+Not all relationships need to end.
+If you and your partner are willing to put in the work, perhaps with the help of a couples counselor, then you could return to having a happy relationship.

-Common signs you may be feeling unhappy in your relationship
+Common signs you may not feel happy in your relationship

 The signs of an unhappy relationship may be difficult to recognize.
 Sometimes you may be unhappy in other areas of your life and think that you are unhappy in your relationship as a result.
 However, there are some signs you can look out for to tell if the source of your unhappiness is your relationship.
 Signs you may be unhappy in your relationship include: